 Jamaica Cottage Shop - Vermont Cottage

-This one-room cabin features high ceilings, an open floor plan, a loft, and a small porch.
-It can be built with the intent to use it as a guest house, children’s playhouse, or for full-time living.
-Their website has an easy to use calculator that can give you an idea of all of the customization options you have as well as their price.
+This one-room cabin features high ceilings, an open floor plan, a loft, and a small covered porch.
+It can be built with the intent to use it as a guest house, art studio, children’s playhouse, yoga studio, or for full-time living with enough extra space.
+Their website has an easy-to-use calculator that can give you an idea of all of the customization options you have as well as their price.

 The Jamaica Cottage Shop makes tiny house living a breeze with the various DIY kits they have available.
 Here are the details on their Vermont Cottage A package: